andrewphillipdoss/alloy-tam-assignment/README.md

 ## Notes

-This script was built as part of Alloy’s Technical Account Manager work assignment.
+- This script was built as part of Alloy’s Technical Account Manager work assignment.
-All sensitive credentials are stored locally and excluded from version control.
+- All sensitive credentials are stored locally and excluded from version control.
-Code was both hand-written and in collaboration with LLM technology.
+- Code was both human-written and in collaboration with LLM technology.
 All comments are human-writen